kubernetes-sigs/lws/disaggregatedset/README.md

 DisaggregatedSet simplifies deploying these workloads by:

 - **Unified Management**: Manage prefill and decode LeaderWorkerSets as a single resource
-- **Coordinated Rolling Updates**: Two-dimensional rollout algorithm updates both sides in lockstep
+- **Coordinated Rolling Updates**: Two-dimensional rollout algorithm updates both phases in lockstep
-- **Service Orchestration**: Automatically create Services when both sides are ready
+- **Service Orchestration**: Automatically create Services when both phases are ready
 - **Stateless Operator**: Safe to restart at any point during operations

 ## Features